César Farías: Tijuana

 Cesar Farias became Xolos manager in December 2013.
 In his first season in the Liga MX, he reached the playoffs only to be eliminated by Toluca in the quarter-finals.
-In the Concacaf Champions League, His team was eliminated in the semi-finals by eventual winners, Cruz Azul.
-At the end of the game as things were heating up, Farias came over to Amione but quickly lost his temper and shoved him then also shoved Perea and throwing punches with one of the medics of Cruz Azul.
-He was banned for 2 games after this incident.
+On April 9, 2014, in the Concacaf Champions League, his team was eliminated in the semi-finals by eventual winners, Cruz Azul.
+At the end of the game as things were heating up, Farias came over to Jerónimo Amione but quickly snapped as he shoved him, then Armando Perea who tried to calm him down and also David Stringel.
+Then he exchanged hands with the Cruz Azul doctor, Alfonso Jimenez who he knocked him onto the ground.
+8 days later on April 17, CONCACAF decided to punish Farias 2 games for his participation in the fracas, fining the club (Tijuana) and his player Hernan Pellerano receiving the worse punishment of 6 games for spitting (5 games) at Jesus Corona and the red card (1 game) he picked up in the end of the game.

 NorthEast United

-On July 1, 2015, he signed as the manager of Indian Super League club NorthEast United FC.
+On 1 July 2015, Farías signed as the manager of Indian Super League club NorthEast United FC.
 He took the bottom placed team to the 5th position finish in the league, despite injury to some of his key players at the start of the tournament.